Satellite Chlorophyll Data Visualization

 Controls the degree of smoothing.

-Set the range of days to use in the bloom fit, and the limits of the day of maximum concentration and the first day of the bloom.
+Set the range of days to use in the model fit, and the limits of the day of peak amplitude and the first day of the bloom.

-When calculating magnitude (area under the curve between tstart and tend) and amplitude of the bloom, should the background be removed first?
+When calculating magnitude (area under the curve between tstart and tend) and amplitude of the curve, should the background be removed first?

 Flags